 - 4 tablespoons chopped parsley for garnish

-- Preheat broiler, setting temperature to high.
-Set oven rack in the middle of the oven.
+- Preheat broiler, setting the temperature to high.
+Set an oven rack in the middle of the oven.
 Line a baking sheet with foil.

 - Wipe the mushrooms clean with a damp paper towel.
 Gently twist off or the stem of each mushroom.
 Holding each mushroom in one hand, use a spoon to gently scrape out the gills.

-- Remove mushrooms from oven.
+- Remove the mushrooms from the oven.
 Drain any liquids.
-Switch oven from broil to bake, setting temperature to 400 degrees F.
+Switch oven from broil to bake, setting the temperature to 400 degrees F.

 - Break an egg into each mushroom.
 Sprinkle with the cheese.
 Bake 15 minutes, until the egg whites are cooked.